Cosmian/mse-cli/documentation/docs/getting_started.md

 ## Build your own mse docker

-When you scaffold a new project, the configuration file contains a default docker including minimal flask packages.
-For many reasons, this docker could be not enough to run your own application.
-If your `mse_src` directory contains a `requirements.txt`, these packages will be installed when running the docker.
-It enables you to quickly test your application in an MSE environment without generating a new docker.
+When you scaffold a new project, the configuration file contains a default Docker including minimal flask packages.
+For many reasons, this Docker could be not enough to run your own application.
+If your `mse_src` directory contains a `requirements.txt`, these packages will be installed when running the Docker.
+It enables you to quickly test your application in an MSE environment without generating a new Docker.
 However:

 - It could be hard to clearly define your dependencies and run them against the installed packages on the remote environment
-- It makes your installation not reproductible.
-Therefore after a deployment, it's strongly likely that your users won't be able to verify the trustworthiness of your application
+- It makes your installation not reproducible.
+Therefore, after a deployment, it's strongly likely that your users won't be able to verify the trustworthiness of your application

-Then, we recommand to fork [mse-docker-flask](https://github.com/Cosmian/mse-docker-flask) to build your own docker by integrating all your dependencies.
+Then, we recommend to fork [mse-docker-flask](https://github.com/Cosmian/mse-docker-flask) to build your own Docker by integrating all your dependencies.
-You can test your application against your own docker by editing the field `docker` in your `mse.toml` and running:
+You can test your application against your own Docker by editing the field `docker` in your `mse.toml` and running:

 ```{.console}
 $ cd helloworld